 Some of the most innocuous household items can turn into an arrest for possession of drug paraphernalia, especially when combined with other circumstances or evidence of criminal behavior.
 A plastic zipper bag, food scale, or even a piece of fruit become illegal contraband under some interpretations of North Carolina’s drug laws.
 Though the implications are less severe for possession of marijuana paraphernalia as compared to possession of drug paraphernalia for other controlled substances, a conviction could lead to serious criminal penalties and other consequences you didn’t expect.

 However, because the prosecution’s burden requires proof beyond a reasonable doubt, there are multiple opportunities to defend against a drug paraphernalia charge.
-Hiring an experienced Charlotte drug lawyer from Randall & Stump, PLLC is the key to raising this doubt, which could lead to a dismissal or acquittal.
+Hiring an experienced Charlotte drug lawyer from Randall & Stump, Criminal Defense Attorneys is the key to raising this doubt, which could lead to a dismissal or acquittal.

 North Carolina Drug Laws on Possession of Drug Paraphernalia